murthy1811/The-Baking-Mommy_MS2/README.md

 7. Press Enter.
 Your local clone will be created.

+        How to use your own key to google maps API and EmailJS : (SHOULD BE UPDATED)

 ## Bugs

 1. First hurdle in developing this site came to me to fit in the logo of vastra gotaland.
 The image is unable to adjust to the responsive design